prajjwalek/AI/README.md

 		The program called: <br>
 			-probarMejor.cpp <br>
 		it represents the neural network and in it we are trying to build the net and figure out how many neurons and iterations we will need to learn.
-		This is one of my favorite pieces of code.
+		This is one of my favourite pieces of code.
 		The way to compile the code is as follow:<br>
 			- g++ probarMejor.cpp -o probarMejor <br>
 		And then to execute the code: